singhkpratham/geocompr/13-location.md

-Table: (\#tab:census-desc)Categories for each variable in census data from 'Datensatzbeschreibung...xlsx' located in the downloaded file census.zip.
-See Figure 13.1 for their spatial distribution.
+Table: (\#tab:census-desc)Categories for each variable in census data from Datensatzbeschreibung...xlsx located in the downloaded file census.zip (see Figure 13.1 for their spatial distribution).

  class    Population    % female    Mean age    Household size
 -------  ------------  ----------  ----------  ----------------